-(+2%).
-As the number of tracked people increases, single sensors experience a remarkable decrease in the MOTA (-35%) while the FC maintains high performance, with a MOTA as high as 87% when 3 targets are tracked, leading to an improvement with respect to single sensors of +27%.
-This is due to the fact that multiple targets may often create occlusions with respect to single radars, increasing the number of misses and switches in the tracks.
+When only one target is tracked, there is almost no difference between using a single radar or multiple fused radars (+2%).
+As the number of tracked people increases, single sensors experience a remarkable decrease in the MOTA (-35%) while the FC maintains high performance, with a MOTA as high as 87% when three targets are tracked, leading to an improvement with respect to single sensors of +27%.
+This is because multiple targets may often create occlusions with respect to single radars, increasing the number of misses and switches in the tracks.
 Instead, occlusions can be mitigated by fusing data from different points of view.
 We also note that GT and self-calibration achieve very similar results in terms of MOTA.

 In general, MOTP slightly increases in the fused tracking.
 The reason is twofold.
 First, noise can be incorporated during the fusion process and slightly affect the localization performance.
 Second, MOTP is computed only for correctly tracked targets.
-Because a single radar's tracking capability is limited, successful tracking occurs only in sufficiently simple scenarios, where MOTP would be straightfowardly low.
+Because a single radar's tracking capability is limited, successful tracking occurs only in sufficiently simple scenarios, where MOTP would be straightforwardly low.
 On the contrary, multiple radars track targets successfully even in more complicated cases.
 This increases the range of points for which we compute MOTP to include more arduous and inevitably less precise location and movement estimates.
 Interestingly, for the 1T and 2T cases, after increasing from 1 to 2 radars, MOTP is almost constant when moving from 2 to 3 fused radars, suggesting that this could be the case also if more radars are fused.
-Following the 3T lines, instead, MOTP increases from 1 to 2 radars and then decreases when 3 radars are used, reaching the same values of the 2T lines.
-A possible explanation for this is that 2 radars are not enough for tracking 3 targets, leading to errors in the track associations that cause the MOTP to increase.
-3 radars, instead, have better tracking capabilities and can better handle 3 targets.
-For the most challenging scenario (3 targets), MOTP is 31 cm when 2 radars are used and 23 cm when 3 radars are used.
-MOTP is slightly lower when using GT rather than self-calibration because of the more precise knowledge about sensors' position and orientation.
+Following the 3T lines, instead, MOTP increases from 1 to 2 radars and then decreases when three radars are used, reaching the same values of the 2T lines.
+A possible explanation for this is that two radars are not enough to track three targets, leading to errors in the track associations that cause the MOTP to increase.
+Three radars, instead, have better tracking capabilities and can better handle three targets.
+For the most challenging scenario (three targets), MOTP is 31 cm when two radars are used and 23 cm when three radars are used.
+MOTP is slightly lower when using GT rather than self-calibration because of the more precise knowledge about the sensors' position and orientation.

-As a final test, we acquired some sequences where we fuse all of the 4 radars for various 2-target trajectories, providing a MOTA and MOTP of 95% and 20 cm, respectively, while single radars on the same sequences reach a MOTA and MOTP of 78% and 11 cm, respectively.
+As a final test, we acquired some sequences where we fuse all of the four radars for various two-target trajectories, providing a MOTA and MOTP of 95% and 20 cm, respectively, while single radars on the same sequences reach a MOTA and MOTP of 78% and 11 cm, respectively.
 Since, for this test, we only collected a few sequences that do not represent a statistically significant set, we present them only as an example.